Chapter Zero: Fracture

 The outlines of what mattered and what did not become visible in the wreckage.
 The difference between what endured and what merely expanded can finally be seen.
 Only then does it become obvious that the collapse was never sudden at all, only unnoticed until the moment it could no longer be ignored.

 Order can be rebuilt.
 It always can.
-But never without humility, and never without a reckoning for what was placed first.
+But not without humility.
+Not without a reckoning for what came first.

 The world allows many arrangements.
-It tolerates confusion for a long time.
-But it does not suspend its laws forever.
+It tolerates confusion longer than you’d think.

-What is built around the wrong things will eventually be asked to account for itself.
+What is built around the wrong things will be asked to account for itself.

 If this chapter meant something to you, I'd be grateful if you stayed for the rest.